Fish Warden William Etheldred Shoemaker

 William Etheldred Shoemaker

 Warden Shoemaker walked down to the creek leaving his son in the car.
-He found two suspects spear fishing without a license.
-He ordered both suspects out of the creek and followed the first suspect up the bank.
-As they walked up the bank, the second suspect grabbed Warden Shoemaker’s .38-caliber revolver and shot him in the back of the neck.
+He found two suspects spearfishing without a license.
+He ordered both suspects out of the creek and followed the first man up the bank.
+As they walked up the bank, the second man grabbed Warden Shoemaker’s .38-caliber revolver and shot him in the back of the neck.

-Fish Warden Shoemaker served two years as a Warden with the Pennsylvania Game Commission prior to serving eighteen years as a Fish Warden with the Pennsylvania Fish and Boat Commission.
+Fish Warden Shoemaker had served two years as a game warden with the Pennsylvania Game Commission before serving eighteen years as a Fish Warden with the Pennsylvania Fish and Boat Commission.
 He was survived by his wife and two sons.

-The son, who was with Warden Shoemaker the evening he was shot, left law enforcement after that fateful night.
+Warden Shoemaker's son left law enforcement after that fateful night.
 His other son was appointed to take his father’s position as Fish Warden.

 Bio